Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/02-validate.md

     We should have the following windows and tabs open in our device:

     1. Window A = Skillable Lab (starting point)
-    2. Window B = Skillable VM (with our Azure credentials)
+    2. Window B = Dev Environment (logged in with our Azure credentials)
     3. Tab 1️⃣ = GitHub Repo (starting point)
     4. Tab 2️⃣ = GitHub Codespaces (development environment)
     5. Tab 3️⃣ = Azure Portal (provisioned resources)
     6. Tab 4️⃣ = Azure AI Studio (AI project & models)
     7. Tab 5️⃣ = Azure Container Apps (Deployment target)

 _We have our Azure infrastructure resources pre-provisioned, but we need to populate our data and deploy the initial application to Azure.
-Let's get this done_.
+Let's get this done now_.

 ## 1. Check: Tools Installed